 Now, open the firewall configuration script from the following path and add the FW settings given below.

-Open firewall script from the following path.
+Open the firewall script from the following path.

 Now, add the following script inside the script.
 Then save the script and exit.